umutambyi-gad/Play-em/README.md

 ## Play 'em
-python GUI and command line utility for searching and playing songs from different location on your computer
+Python GUI and command line utility for searching and playing songs from different location on your computer

 ## Table of content
 <ul>